 DIY is everywhere.
 From Home Depot to Pinterest-inspired boards on almost anything you can do it is the message.
 Even Nike inspires you with their motto – “Just Do It.”
 But does this mean your marketing too?
 Or, would your business benefit from outsourcing marketing to a trusted expert?

 Over the last two decades, especially with the rise of digital, marketing has evolved drastically.
-From printed sales flyers, tri-fold brochures, and posters to digital ads targeting consumers based on browsing history or location and social media platforms that can help you build an authentic relationship with customers.
+From printed sales flyers, tri-fold brochures, and posters to digital ads targeting consumers based on browsing history or location, social media platforms can help you build an authentic relationship with customers.

 Now, I’m not saying printed materials are a thing of the past – far from it.
-There’s a time and a place for everything, including when and where to use a specific marketing channel.
+However, there’s a time and a place for everything, including when and where to use a specific marketing channel.

 That’s where the beauty of outsourcing your marketing comes in.
 Get the best for your business when and where you need it.

 An agency is one option.
 Some specialize in specific areas such as branding, digital marketing, or social media, and larger agencies offer multiple services and a one-stop solution for all of your marketing needs.
 While convenient, remember you’ll often be paying a higher retainer or fees for each project for this convenience.